rafaelrsi22/support-chat/README.md

 ### Back-end

 For the server side, I am using Express.js and MongoDB so, basically the app uses the MERN Pattern.

+## How to use it

+After the git clone, you must settup a little things to work in your machine

+### Install NPM

+You must install node modules, but not only on the root folder (server side), you also need to do it in the client side!

+### Changing ENV

+This app uses MERN pattern, so it has mongodb as database usage, you must go on ".env" and change the database connection key, I recommend you to creating a mongo cluster at mongo atlas website, but you can also host it in your machine.

+### Feels like your done

+You should have everything done, but if you still give errors, check out both package.json (client and server side) to verify if PORT, PROXY and COMMANDS are all setted up correctly.

+OBS: React port and Express port must be different, the proxy in the client side package is made for setting up the connection between requests in the client side.